 I propose that honor is the greatest, best, highest and ultimate motivation.
 It is the most mature kind of motivation as it's solely focused on the benefit of another instead of our own.
 It will even move us to sacrifice our own benefit for another.
 And that in great part because we come to see all we 1have and are, comes from the one we desire to honor and He rewards those who seek and trust Him.

 And in fact, we draw our truest sense of value from displaying the value of another i.e. God, the most valuable and honorable of all.
 So our honoring God actually does benefit us, but not as an exclusively isolated benefit and therefore the primary focus of our efforts.
-It is tied to the benefit of others and only comes about as the fruit of focusing on honoring another
+It is tied to the benefit of others and only comes about as the fruit of focusing on honoring another.

-It is the place we come to when we are so certain he only has our best interests at heart (only allows things that are for us not against us) we no longer need to concern ourselves with that best interest.
+It is the place we come to when we are so certain he only has our best interests at heart (only allows things that are for us not against us) we no longer need to concern ourselves with our best interest.
 We are so trusting of God's love, goodness, wisdom, and ability to bring about what is best (not necessarily easiest, most comfortable or most reasonable [to us anyway]), we only desire his honor (a place I do not consistently live in, by the way, but see more and more as a part of my motivation).

 In short, we are so convinced he's working in our best interest, we no longer give thought to it or feel the need to insure it ourselves because He insures it.
 We are convinced God "has our back" and we have no need to concern ourselves with our own welfare.